mishaploid/carrot-diallel/README.md

 4. **diallel imputation.R**
 uses mice package to impute missing data (see van Buuren and Groothuis-Oudshoorn 2011); generates imputed datasets
 5. **pooled diallel analysis.R**
 computes Griffing's ANOVA and effect estimates (i.e. GCA, SCA, reciprocal) for each imputed dataset and combines results.
+See Raghunathan and Dong (2011) for details on pooling F-tests across imputed datasets.
 Calls functions from three other scripts (listed below)
       5A. **Diallel_analysis_functions_ST.R**
           modified diallele1 function from plantbreeding package (Rosyara 2014);